 To promote CLA from the outset, TAWA recruited and trained 12 household extension agents (HEAs).
 HEAs — all women from Khatlon — were selected, in part, for their commitment to open dialogue and continual learning.
-Over the course of implementation, TAWA staff developed an eight-step learning cycle, pictured below.
+Over the course of implementation, TAWA staff developed an eight-step learning cycle, pictured above.
 Alongside TAWA specialists, local leaders, and smallholder farmers, HEAs participate in town halls and conduct surveys to identify high-priority training objectives.
 As a result, TAWA prioritizes what the Khatloni women really need, rather than focusing on preconceived notions of success.
 Once the community has set priorities, TAWA specialists train HEAs in the new skills and knowledge so that they can in turn train cohorts of female farmers on skills such as apricot drying and the hygienic care of dairy cows.
 Perhaps most importantly, HEAs simultaneously constitute and help build a support network of knowledgeable women — including program graduates — who incorporate feedback, check-ins, and technologies in their efforts to empower other women in their province.

 "For rural farmers like me and my neighbors, it is important to learn skills that provide opportunities to improve our livelihoods."